ESL Activities

 #1: Password Halloween Speaking Activity ESL

 A fun way to review Halloween vocabulary is to play password.
-The way it works is that students have to describe a secret word to one of their classmates who it up at the front of the class and can’t see the word.
-It’s simple, engaging and students love playing it!
-Of course, it’s also an ideal way to review some key words for any lesson.
+The way it works is that students have to describe a secret word to one of their classmates who is up at the front of the class and can’t see the word.
+It’s simple, and engaging and students love playing it!
+Of course, it’s also an ideal way to review some keywords for any lesson.

 Do you want to give it a go in your classes?
 Find out more here: Password ESL Speaking Activity.